jefffhaynes/XBee/README.md

 ####Commands####

-The first type of command is essentially GPIO (General Purpose Input/Output), although we'll ignore the input part for the moment.
-Pins can now be set high or low on a node by configuring a pin to a fixed state.
+The first type of command is what XBee calls AT commands.
+An example is a command that can be used to configure pins on the XBee, setting pins high or low or reserving them for input.

 ```c#
 await node.SetInputOutputConfiguration(InputOutputChannel.Channel4, InputOutputConfiguration.DigitalHigh);